Deep vein thrombosis (DVT)

 If left untreated, potential complications include:

-• Pulmonary embolism: A life-threatening condition which occurs when a blood clot that's formed in your leg or elsewhere breaks loose and travels to your lungs.
+Pulmonary embolism: A life-threatening condition which occurs when a blood clot in your leg or elsewhere breaks loose and travels to your lungs.
 Symptoms include sudden shortness of breath, chest pain and rapid breathing.
-You should seek immediate medical attention if you experience them.
+You should seek immediate medical attention if you experience any of the symptoms above.

-• Post-thrombotic syndrome: Damage to your veins from a blood clot can reduce blood flow to the area, causing symptoms such as pain, swelling and skin colour changes.
+Post-thrombotic syndrome: Damage to your veins from a blood clot can reduce blood flow to the area, causing pain, swelling and skin colour changes.

 If you're recommended to take deep vein thrombosis medication to thin your blood, it's possible to experience excess bleeding as a side effect.
 Your consultant will assess this risk and advise on how to manage it, which may include having regular blood tests while taking the medication.